Laconia

 Laconia or Lakonia (Λακωνία, Lakonía, /el/) is a historical and administrative region of Greece located on the southeastern part of the Peloponnese peninsula.
-Its administrative capital is Sparta.
-The word laconic—to speak in a blunt, concise way—is probably derived from the name of this region, a reference to the ancient Spartans who were renowned for their verbal austerity and blunt, often pithy remarks.
+Since 2011, it has been administered as a regional unit, with Sparta as its capital.
+The word laconic—meaning, "spoken in a blunt, concise way"—is probably derived from the name of this region, a reference to the ancient Spartans who were renowned for their verbal austerity and blunt, often pithy remarks.